JasonManason/Mastering_Mastermind/README.md

     if player = player 2:
         call on function to create random code for player 1

-    function returns player choice
+    function returns game mode and player choice

-## Functie random code:
+## Function random code:
-    Function creates random code in the form of a key, value pair key = number
+    Function creates random code in the form of a string
-    value = colour

-    the dictionary length is 6

-    generate random code from dictionary with a lengte of 4 This is still a key, value pair

-    functie returns code
+    function returns code

-## Generate rules:
-    If player 2 has guessed 10 times the game ends and player 1 wins if player 2 has guessed 8 or 9 times give the player a warning with how many moves are left

-## Function guessing:
+## Function possible combinations:
-    try:
-        input, ask player 2 to make a guess if the input is too long unreadable, not in the right form ask the player to make another guess, reminding them of the format
+    Function creates all possible combinations of colours

-    function returns the guess
+    function returns a list of possible codes

+## Function new combinations
+    Function reads all possible combinations of possible combinations functions

+    With feedback on the last made guess if feedback is a sum of 4 pins create possible combinations list with only the colours of the current guess

+        if feedback is a sum of 0 pins do not use any of the current colours of the current guess anymore

+        if feedback is a sum of 1
+            keep one of the colours

+        if feedback is a sum of 2
+            keep two of the colours

+        if feedback is a sum of 3
+            keep three of the colours

+      Function returns a new list of possible combinations

-## Function check guess:
+ ## Function feedback
-    guess = call on function guessing
-    feedback = empty text: ''
-    answer = function code

-    check if guess is the same as the answer if the guess and the answer are the same return that player has won the game

-        if the guess has one or more pins in the right place give feedback like: 2,0,0,0 > 1 is in the right place, 3 are not in the code

-        if the guess has one or more of the same pin from the answer AND they are in the wrong place give feedback like: 1,0,1,0 > 2 of the pins are in the code, but in a different place

-    function returns feedback in the form of a count of 0's, 1's and 2's for example: there were two 1's and two 0's
+    Function checks both the code and the current guess and returns black or white pins according to the accuracy of the guess

-    (keeping in mind a maximum amount of pins of 4)
+    Function returns number of black and white pins, with a maximum total together of 4 pins

+## Function ask player for code
+    If player has chosen to play against a bot as the one who has to make a code, ask the player for a code
+    keep asking for code until input is the right format

+    Function returns the code

+## Function random guess
+    If the bot has to do a guess against the player try a random combination of colours

+    function returns a random guess

+ ## Function simple strategy
+    Count all the possible guesses up til 10
+    Ask for a list of the current possible combinations

+    grab the first possible combination from function new combinations

+    function returns this guess